LMS Requirements: An Ultimate Checklist

 However, deploying a hosted LMS is a complex, time-consuming process.
 It requires extensive technical expertise and resources to set up and maintain the infrastructure securely.
 Additionally, organizations must ensure continuous monitoring and updates to meet changing security and compliance standards.
 Systems often have to be integrated too.
 As a result, the setup phase can take 3–6 months or more.

 A cloud-based platform is hosted on the web.
 It doesn’t require deployment, so you can start working with it immediately.
-This is a more convenient option for organizations that prioritize scalability and accessibility.
+Most LMS vendors offer cloud solutions, prioritizing scalability and accessibility for remote teams.
 With a cloud-based LMS, users can access the system from anywhere with internet access, which makes it ideal for remote teams and distributed workforce models.

 Integration with other systems